James4Ever0/agi_computer_control/usb_power_management/linux/README.md

 under `/sys/bus/pci/drivers/(xhci_hci|ehci)`, echo usb device ids (once at a time) to `unbind` and `bind` respectively to reset usb devices.

 the same for `/sys/bus/usb/drivers/*`.

+find device id by "lsusb". use command "usbreset" from package "usbutils".